-- the movement certificate EUR.1 has been made out on a form other than the prescribed one (e.g. no guilloche background, differs significantly from the model in size or colour, no serial number, not printed in one of the officially-prescribed languages), - one of the mandatory boxes (e.g. Box 4 on the EUR.1) has not been filled in, except for box 8. - Tariff classification of the goods at least at a heading (4 digits code) level2 is not included in Box 8, - the movement certificate EUR.1 has not been stamped and signed (i.e. in Box 11), - the movement certificate EUR.1 is endorsed by a non-authorised authority, - the stamp used is a new one which has not yet been notified,
+- the movement certificate EUR.1 has been made out on a form other than the prescribed one (e.g. no guilloche background, differs significantly from the model in size or colour, no serial number, not printed in one of the officially-prescribed languages), - one of the mandatory boxes (e.g. Box 4 on the EUR.1) has not been filled in, except for box 8. - Tariff classification of the goods at least at a heading (4 digits code) level is not included in Box 8, - the movement certificate EUR.1 has not been stamped and signed (i.e. in Box 11),

-Identical terms and abbreviations may be legitimately used in box 2 of the movement certificate EUR.
-1.
+Identical terms and abbreviations may be legitimately used in box 2 of the movement certificate EUR, 1.